 A virtual private network (VPN) is a secure connection to the internet.
 The concept is that your data is secure even if it is intercepted since it is wrapped in an encrypted private communications channel.
 While virtual private networks (VPNs) are attractive and necessary tools for protecting yourself and your data, they do have their drawbacks.

 With a VPN, your online activity is concealed because your IP address is never revealed.
 The user's IP address, location, and connected devices are all concealed from would-be hackers thanks to VPN protection.
 You can surf the web more securely if you encrypt your data and employ a new IP address rather than utilising your own.

 How Does A VPN Work?

-But who exactly can see your data, even when using a VPN?
+Who, if anyone, can see your data, even when utilising a Virtual Private Network?